2ptr/i_hate_AMSI/README.md

 I will unprivate soon :)

+Choose any script from bypasses folder and run it.
+Hardware breakpoints works the best.

 ## MDE-safe scripts

 These are all just for defender - I just used defendercheck and made some edits.
 Anything serious and you're on your own